ImSyrp/ImSyrp/README.md

     I'm an 18-year-old developer from Nicaragua,
   <br/> passionate about PHP...
   <br/>
-  Creating code with love and driven by the joy of solving creative problems.
+   love coding, learning, and solving creative challenges.
   <br/>
   I have a growing passion for learning new languages.
   <br/>